hgroman/scrapersky-backend/Docs/Docs_6_Architecture_and_Status/WORKFLOW_STANDARDIZATION_Q&A FU1 - Base Identifiers.md

 When a new workflow requires a new entity/table, there's a preliminary database design phase that happens before formal workflow implementation begins.
 This isn't explicitly documented in the cheat sheet, but in practice:

 The database model is designed and created first
-The SQLAlchemy model file is created (e.g., src/models/new_entity.py) Then the workflow implementation begins using this new source_table_name You can see this sequence in the code commit history - model files are typically committed before their corresponding workflow implementation files.
+The SQLAlchemy model file (Layer 1: Models & ENUMs) is created (e.g., src/models/new_entity.py)
+Then the workflow implementation begins using this new source_table_name You can see this sequence in the code commit history - model files (Layer 1: Models & ENUMs) are typically committed before their corresponding workflow implementation files.

 FU Q1.2.2 (source_table_name example):
 A clear example is sitemap from WF6-SitemapImport_CANONICAL.yaml:

-Corresponds directly to src/models/sitemap.py
+Corresponds directly to src/models/sitemap.py (Layer 1: Models & ENUMs)
-This file contains the Sitemap class (SQLAlchemy model) The table name in the database is sitemaps (plural form) This demonstrates the direct mapping between source_table_name and the model file/class.
+This file contains the Sitemap class (SQLAlchemy model) (Layer 1: Models & ENUMs) The table name in the database is sitemaps (plural form) This demonstrates the direct mapping between source_table_name and the model file/class.

 Regarding reserved/prohibited patterns (FU Q1.3):
 FU Q1.3.1 (Naming pattern recommendation):
-The {entity}_curation or {entity}_import pattern is a recommended convention, not merely observed.
+The {entity}\_curation or {entity}\_import pattern is a recommended convention, not merely observed.
 This is evident in:

 All newer workflows following this pattern
 The template examples in the cheat sheet using these patterns